uchicago-cmsc22600-spr24/project-tests/README.md

   that should compile and run

 * `scanner-tests` -- contains test files for the scanner (*i.e.*, Project 1).
+  The tests that are prefixed with `p1-good` contain valid Ovid tokens, while those with the `p1-bad` prefix are error cases.

 * `tokens` -- contains the expected output for the `scanner-tests` inputs.